-One of the number one needed careers is working as an HVAC technician.
-Find out about what they do, how to become one and about how much you can expect to make.
+One of the top needed jobs is working as an HVAC technician.
+Learn more about what they do, how to become one and about how much you can expect to receive.

-A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
-Most work with both homeowners and business owners.
+An HVAC technician is someone who services, installs and maintains heating and cooling systems.
+Most assist both homeowners and business owners.
 And, most important, you’ll be knowledgeable about:

 - Air conditioners